 - If you get a serious heart rhythm problem such as atrial fibrillation, you may take medicines to control your heart rate or rhythm and to prevent blood clots.

-- If you are at high risk for sudden death from an arrhythmia, you may need an implantable cardioverter-defibrillator (ICD).
+- If you are at high risk for sudden death from a heart rhythm problem, an implantable cardioverter-defibrillator (ICD) may be an option.
 An ICD is a small device like a pacemaker.
 It can prevent or stop dangerous heart rhythms.

 What can you do at home for hypertrophic cardiomyopathy?

 - Take your medicines exactly as prescribed.
 Call your doctor if you think you are having a problem with your medicine.
 You will get more details on the specific medicines your doctor prescribes.

 - Do not smoke.
 If you need help quitting, talk to your doctor about stop-smoking programs and medicines.
 These can increase your chances of quitting for good.